aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-encoding-mode-ascii/_index.md

 ### Q4: Is there a free trial version of Aspose.BarCode for .NET available?

-A4: Yes, you can explore Aspose.BarCode for .NET with a free trial from [here](https://releases.aspose.com/).
+A4: Yes, you can explore Aspose.BarCode for .NET with a free trial from [Aspose.BarCode free trial page](https://releases.aspose.com/).

 ### Q5: Where can I purchase a license for Aspose.BarCode for .NET?

-A5: You can purchase a license from the Aspose website [here](https://purchase.aspose.com/buy).
+A5: You can purchase a license from the Aspose website [Aspose BarCode license purchase page](https://purchase.aspose.com/buy).

 ---